 Friday, 26 February 2010

-As well as riffing on Grant Morrison's JLA: Earth 2 series, Justice League: Crisis on Two Earths also salvages an abandoned direct-to-DVD project that would have formed a bridge between the Justice League and Justice League Unlimited TV series.
+As well as riffing on Grant Morrison and Frank Quitely's JLA: Earth 2 comic series, Justice League: Crisis on Two Earths also salvages an abandoned direct-to-DVD project that would have formed a bridge between the Justice League and Justice League Unlimited TV series.
 Despite this wealth of continuity potential, Two Earths deliberately exists outside of any previously established DC animation canon.
-Two Earths does still nurse a few serial hangovers though: Martian Manhunter feels estranged, Batman's reluctant to play nice, and Superman never quite main events.
+Two Earths does still nurse a few serial hangovers though - Martian Manhunter feels estranged, Batman's reluctant to play nice, and Superman never quite main events.

-These first draft leftovers actually work in the feature's favour, they cue shorthand understanding on established beats, as well as lending currency to the central parallel worlds strand; these aren't quite our Justice League.
-As a title card bother, the Crime Syndicate shines.
-The mobbed up hierarchy lends itself well to shortsighted in-fighting, and allows oodles of opportunity for crawling, cameo undermen.
-Superwoman is the highlight.
-She's a willing accomplice to Owlman's psychotic agenda, she fights flanked by a bizarro Marvel Family, and she suffers a kink for stranded super sleuths.
+These first draft leftovers actually work in the feature's favour, they cue shorthand understanding by using such well established beats, lending currency to the central parallel worlds idea.
+These aren't quite our Justice League but we grasp the basics.
+As a main event bother, the Crime Syndicate shines.
+The mobbed up hierarchy works well for shortsighted in-fighting, allowing oodles of opportunity for crawling, cameo under-men.
+Gina Torres' Superwoman is the highlight, a willing accomplice to Owlman's psychotic agenda.
+She fights flanked by a bizarro Marvel Family, and suffers a kink for stranded super sleuths.
 Superwoman plays like an Amazonian mint of Thunderball's SPECTRE fox Fiona Volpe and, facing Wonder Woman, gets easily the best fight.

 Wednesday, 24 February 2010